adamalston/SYN-Flood/README.md

 ## Network Setup

-3 machines are needed to conduct the attack in this repository.
-One computer is used as the **attacker**, the second computer is used as the **victim** (i.e. the server), and the third computer is used as an **observer** (i.e. the client).
-Set up 3 virtual machines on the same host computer, or set up 2 virtual machines, and then use the host computer as the third computer.
+The attack in this repository was conducted in a VM.
+Three machines are needed to carry out the attack.
+One machine is used as the **attacker**, another machine is used as the **victim** (i.e. the server), and the third machine is used as an **observer** (i.e. the client).

+To set up the attack, three VMs can be set up on the same host computer.
+Alternatively, two VMs can be set up on a host computer with the host machine itself acting as the third computer.

-The attack was implimented under the assumption that the attackers are on the same physical network as the victims - thus simplifying the task of determining TCP sequence numbers and source port numbers.
+This attack was implemented under the assumption that the attackers are on the same physical network as the victims - thus simplifying the task of determining TCP sequence numbers and source port numbers.
 Sniffer tools can be used to collect the necessary information.

 ## Attack